ofdryads/miniageOS/README.md

 ### One-time changes:
 - Camera app replacement (if no new release you want to install)
 - Editing proprietary-files.txt
-- Grayscale/night mode/UI magnifier
+- Grayscale/night mode/animations/UI magnifier

-**For changes that do not need to be re-applied each build, you can set these variables to "false" in config.sh *after they have been applied through an initial build/flash*, and the scripts will simply skip these steps while preserving the past changes.**
+**For changes that do not need to be re-applied each build, you can set these variables to "false" in config.sh *after they have been applied through an initial build/flash*, and the scripts will simply skip these steps while preserving their current state**

 ## What will _not_ work when using a phone running this build?